genomics-ngsCBMSO/Courses/ngs_course/dia3_ATACseq/README.md

 Once we have trimmed the reads, we can proceed mapping (or aligning) the reads to the reference genome.

-There are many tools available for performing this step (BWA, Bowtie2, HISAT, STAR, ...), today we will use `bowtie2`.
+There are many tools available for performing this step (BWA, Bowtie2, HISAT, STAR, ...), for the practice we will use `Bowtie2`.

-For the alignment we will need the sequence of the reference genome (FASTA) and an index that speeds the computing time.
-The genome index can be built with Bowtie2, however, as indexing may take long, we have already run that step.
+For the alignment we will need the sequence of the reference genome (FASTA) and the Bowtie2 index.
+As indexing the reference genome may take long, we have already run that step.

 ```bash
 mkdir /home/curso/dia3/alignment